iconfu/svg-inject/README.md

 ### Build your own wrapper

 We intentionally don't ship framework-specific packages.
-SVGInject is one function — wrapping it in a component is 5 lines, and you control it.
-No extra dependency, no version conflicts, no magic.
+SVGInject is one function — wrapping it in a component is 5 lines, and you have full control.
+No extra dependency, no version conflicts.

 **React:**
 ```jsx